Hammersmith Bridge – all you need to know and latest updates

 - Is a temporary ferry a viable option?

-To speed things up as much as possible, Hammersmith & Fulham and Richmond Councils and the Port of London Authority have committed to fast-tracking elements of the process they are responsible for; planning and licensing approvals, with passenger safety as the paramount issue.
+To speed things up as much as possible, Hammersmith & Fulham and Richmond Councils and the Port of London Authority have committed to fast-tracking elements of the process for which they are responsible, with passenger safety as the paramount issue.
 Several parties have already expressed interest in running a service.

 - What about building a temporary road bridge?